Bourne | Ash | #! | find | ARG_MAX | Shells | portability | permissions | UUOC | ancient | - | ../Various | HOME

 • The M- prefix in a ksh version string means multi-byte support (behaviour according to locale settings).

-The ksh88 bugfixes ("RELEASEa" in the ksh88 package), for all modifications up to ksh88i.
+See ksh88 bugfixes ("RELEASEa" in the ksh88 package) for all modifications up to ksh88i (local copy)

 [aix-ksh] AIX 5.3: The shell and its command and library environment becomes completely POSIX compliant by setting XPG_SUS_ENV=ON.